eirabben/dotfiles/README.md

 #dotfiles
-A collection of dotfiles for OSX and Linux.
-Optimized for iTerm and XFCE terminal.
+A collection of dotfiles, with colors for vim and iTerm.

 ##Content
 **Bash**

-Highly customized bash shell with a custom `$PS1` as well as helpful aliases with nice color output.
-These are divided into their own files, which makes them easy to maintain.
+Highly customized bash shell with a custom `$PS1` stolen from Mathias Bynens.
+Helpful aliases for navigation and applications.
+The files are structured in a logical way.

 **Vim**

-A very clean and easy to understand `.vimrc` with superb documentation.
+A very clean and easy to understand `.vimrc` with good documentation.
 This file includes a set of sensible standards, as well as color scheme settings, key-bindings and `Vundle` setup.
+The current color scheme is base16.

 **Git**